 The Education Act 1996 and local bye-laws place limitations on the type of work which students can experience.
 The School's Work Experience Coordinator can advise on this.

 Arrangements made by the school

 Work experience process:

-- The Work Experience Co-ordinator or Teacher Responsible plans a Scheme of Work for the Health and Safety Preparation, Briefing and Debriefing of students prior to Work Experience
+- The Work Experience Coordinator or Teacher Responsible plans a Scheme of Work for the Health and Safety Preparation, Briefing and Debriefing of students before Work Experience

 - When a company is known to be willing to take a student the teachers responsible for the student will send the company contact details of their Work Experience Programme